SergeyBel/AES/README.md

-# Padding
+# Important notes
-This library does not provide any padding because padding is not part of AES standard.
+* This library does not provide any padding.
 Plaintext and ciphertext length in bytes must be divisible by 16.
-If length doesn't satisfy this condition exception will be thrown
+If length doesn't satisfy this condition exception will be thrown.
+You can use any padding before encryption if necessary
+* This library does not provide any key derivation function.
+Key length must 128/192/256 bits respectively.
+You can use any KDF before encryption if necessary

 # Links